mistertest/cloud-choice/README.md

 You can now easily install Cloud Choice from the browser like others native apps on your os Desktop Windows, Linux, Mac and Os mobile, Android and Ios.

+Features Roadmap
+- Offline Mode
+- Theme select inspired by the design of Stadia, Steam, Discord, Xbox...
+- New platforms : Luna, Psnow, Pleio
+- Add to the Wishlist
+- An overview of the games that will leave the platforms

 <br>